 - Develop infrastructure

-As a strong regional multi-beverage company, it is in our DNA to engage not only in the local societies surrounding our premises, sports clubs, employees’ families but also in our brand communities, with customers, other business partners and NGOs.
+As a strong regional multi-beverage company, it is in our DNA to engage not only in the local societies surrounding our premises, sports clubs, employees’ families, but also in our brand communities in collaboration with our customers, other business partners and NGOs.

-We strive to provide successful brands that people trust and therefore, we have always been committed to contributing positively, wherever we operate and are connected.
-We believe, it is part of our responsibility and value as a company to drive, develop and support sustainability efforts through relevant touch points.
-Local sourcing of ingredients and developing local products are other examples of our local engagement.
+We strive to provide successful brands that people trust.
+Therefore, we have always been committed to contributing positively wherever we operate and are connected.
+We believe that it is our responsibility as a global company to drive, develop and support sustainability efforts through relevant touch points.
+Sourcing of local ingredients and development of local products are examples of our local engagement.

 - Empower local players